 Read about the December 2017 SuperUROP Proposal Pitch poster session on the MIT News website.

-This year's SuperUROP Scholars presented their research during the April 2018 SuperUROP Showcase in the Stata Center.
-Read the story, see the slideshow, and view the video at MIT News.
+SuperUROP Scholars presented their research during the spring 2018 SuperUROP Showcase in the Stata Center.
+Read the story, see the slideshow, and view the video on the MIT News website.

 The 2017-2018 SuperUROP Scholars marked the completion of their year-long research efforts with a May 2018 class photo and reception.
 View/download the 2017-2018 SuperUROP Brochure.